kgisl/project-ideas/projectScopeMatrix.md

 | Offline Support         |               |         |            |             |
 | Opensource Contribution |               |         |            |             |

-*Note:* First year students will be given opportunity to explore other efforts based on their interest, which will help to categorize the students on specfic domain.
-And they will be provided opportunity in specfic domain from seond year.
+*Note:* First year students will be given opportunity to explore other efforts based on their interest, which will help to categorize the students on specific domain.
+And they will be provided opportunity in specific domain from second year.

 ## Specific Projects